core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * In step 5, the client also verifies the countersignature using the public key of the server from the associated Recipient Context.
 In particular:

-   - The client MUST perform signature verification before decrypting the COSE object.
+   - The client MUST perform signature verification before decrypting the COSE object, as defined below.
 Implementations that cannot perform the two steps in this order MUST ensure that no access to the plaintext is possible before a successful signature verification and MUST prevent any possible leak of time-related information that can yield side-channel attacks.

     - The client retrieves the encrypted countersignature ENC_SIGNATURE from the message payload, and computes the original countersignature SIGNATURE as